Gax-c/TravelMap/Asia/China/HK/HK.md

 ## Preface

-It was my first time to travel to Hong Kong.
-HK is a economic city in China, and is famous for its economic power.
-Though we have only stayed here for 3 days, it's enough for us to go through the city.
-For HK, it may not be that important to look for some beautiful scenery, but to visit some city sights.
+It was my inaugural visit to Hong Kong, a prominent economic hub in China celebrated for its financial prowess.
+Despite our brief stay of just 3 days, it provided ample opportunity to explore the city.
+In Hong Kong, the emphasis lies not so much on seeking picturesque landscapes, but rather on immersing oneself in its urban attractions and cityscape.

-HK is a small city compared with other cities in China Mainland, and it will take at most no less than an hour to travel from one scenic spot to another.
-There are something interesting or some differences compared with China Mainland.
+HK is a small city compared with other cities in Mainland China, and it will take at most no less than an hour to travel from one scenic spot to another.
+There are something interesting or some differences compared with Mainland China.

-1. The consumption level is higher than China Mainland, about double the price of Hangzhou.
+1. The consumption level is higher than Mainland China, double the price of Hangzhou.
 2. There are a lot of skyscrapers, and the construction is quite similar to Chongqing, which means even if you were at 12th floor, you may regard it as the ground floor.
 3. Cause HK was once ruled by Britain, many British things still remains.
 Like driving on the left, British-style meals, counting from the ground floor.
 4. Fast-paced life: people there always walk fast, and the escalators also go fast.
 5. And what struck me a lot was the overall quality of people there.
 When people was taking the escalator, they always went on the right side, and vacated the left side for emergency use.
 Also, almost everyone in HK knows English and can speak it quite well.
 Even the clients or the students can handle it really well.

 **Advice: ** It's a good idea to book your hotel far from the city center, so that your room will be bigger and cheaper, but please pay special attention that your hotel location should be close to the underground station.
-And here are some recommendable scenic spots: Victoria Peak, Victoria Harbour, The University of Hong Kong.
+Here are some noteworthy scenic spots worth considering during your stay: Victoria Peak, Victoria Harbour, and The University of Hong Kong.

 ## Schedule